iu-f24-sa-t11/Hands-on-Distributed-services/README.md

 │   ├── tsconfig.node.json		# TypeScript configuration for Node.js with specific compiler options
 │   └── vite.config.ts			# Vite configuration for the React application, including plugins and alias settings │
+├── static
+|   └── screenshot.jpg # screenshot for readme file
-├── .env.sample				# Sample environment file for defining environment variables, such as DOMAIN ├── .gitignore				# Specifies files and directories to be ignored by Git ├── Caddyfile				# Caddy configuration for reverse proxying to various backend services and frontend ├── README.md				# Instructions and information about the project setup, organization, and team ├── docker-compose.yml			# Docker Compose configuration for defining services, networks, and volumes ├── requiements.sh			# Shell script for installing Docker and Docker Compose on Ubuntu └── static				# Placeholder for static files; currently empty
+├── .env.sample				# Sample environment file for defining environment variables, such as DOMAIN ├── .gitignore				# Specifies files and directories to be ignored by Git ├── Caddyfile				# Caddy configuration for reverse proxying to various backend services and frontend ├── README.md				# Instructions and information about the project setup, organization, and team ├── docker-compose.yml			# Docker Compose configuration for defining services, networks, and volumes └── requiements.sh			# Shell script for installing Docker and Docker Compose on Ubuntu
 </pre>
 ## Setup Instructions